Please review the October 2018 IRB Update Memo for key updates on the following topics:

 Note: These do not need to be submitted to the IRB, but are here to be saved to the research record or to be shared with a sponsor.

-HIPAA Waiver(s) NOTE: If PHI is involved, the IRB will accept the HIPAA waiver form to document a request to waive informed consent
+HIPAA Waiver(s) NOTE: If PHI is involved, the IRB will accept the HIPAA waiver form to document a request a waiver of informed consent

 Waiver of Informed Consent Requirements.
-Required when waiving documentation (e.g., signature) of informed consent or the entire process of informed consent.
+Required when waiving documentation (e.g., signature) of informed consent, the entire process of informed consent, or required elements of informed consent.

 Scientific Review Committee:

 The SUNY Downstate IRB requires scientific or scholarly review of a protocol to evaluate the quality of the proposed research activity prior to submission of all materials to the IRB.
-Scientific Review Committee (SRC) Members from SUNY Downstate or KCHC or the SUNY Downstate Cancer Program/Institute are scientific experts charged by their Department Chair to critically scrutinize and critique the protocol to ensure they are based on sound science.
+Scientific Review Committee (SRC) Members are scientific experts charged by their Department Chair to critically scrutinize and critique the protocol to ensure they are based on sound science.
+Any research related to Cancer must be submitted to the SUNY Downstate Cancer Program/Instute for review.
+For more information on the SRC, please click on the link below:

-The Scientific Review Committee (SRC) Form is completed by an SRC reviewer for Exempt, Expedited, and Full Board reviews.
+The Scientific Review Committee (SRC) Form (revised 6.28.2018) is completed by an SRC reviewer for Exempt, Expedited, and Full Board reviews.

 Note: SRC review is not required for Determination Letters or External IRB Review.